Psychological Causes of FSD

 - Dysthymia - Dysthymia is actually a form of depression, but it is incredibly mild and very hard to diagnose in women, as sufferers can generally continue with everyday tasks normally.
 It is a psychological cause of FSD because women who have it feel incredibly sad, overwhelmed and unappreciated.
 These feelings translate into feelings of inadequacy and women often withdraw from sex altogether.

 All the psychological causes of FSD can cause a woman to withdraw from sex, experience a low libido or sex drive, and even cause her sexual organs and responses to stop functioning properly.
 Psychological causes of FSD can be treated however, either with sexual therapists, couples counselling, or group therapy.
-If you think you are suffering from one of the psychological causes of FSD above, do not hesitate to contact our partner doctor for a consultation to find out more information.
+If you think you are suffering from one of the psychological causes of FSD above, do not hesitate to contact our doctors for a consultation to find out more information.

 Physical causes of FSD